leobudima/elogii-blog/content/how-to-plan-better-delivery-schedules.md

 When it comes to scheduling deliveries, there is no such thing as too much communication.

 On the one hand, talking to customers helps them to know what’s going on with their orders.

 It makes them feel more involved in the delivery process, which helps you keep things on track.

-So, it’s not enough to send a confirmation email after checkout.
-Customer service has to follow up at least a few more times to keep customers in the loop about the date and expected time of arrival (ETA) of their orders.
+So, it’s not enough to **send a confirmation email after checkout**.

+Customer service has to follow up at least a few more times.

+**Sending order and delivery notifications** keep customers in the loop about the date and expected time of arrival (ETA) of their orders.

 This allows you to clarify the drop-off information before finalizing the schedule.

 It also enables you to plan more accurately, especially when creating complex schedules across multiple locations.

 But you need to take it a step further.

 For example, send a tracking link to customers and let them know when the delivery is on its way via text message.

 Technically, the more recent the information, the more accurate it is.

 Customers are less likely to miss the drop-off if they have access to precise ETAs.

 In return, you raise the rate of fulfillment.

 Customers can plan their day around the arrival of their orders.

-And that means shorter delivery windows, less wait time, and fewer returns.
+And that means **shorter delivery windows, less wait time,** and **fewer returns**.

 All of which has a positive effect on the timeliness of your delivery teams, and helps them to stick to the schedule across the entire delivery route.

 ## Analyze performance and results